Salesforce Maps Alternatives: Explicit Comparison of Top Solutions

 • Powerful Prospecting Functionality

-With Ascendix Search you can automate your lead prospecting by applying radius search (find Contacts/Accounts within X miles from a specific property or location), conduct geo mapping search by drawing polygons/shapes on the map, find new Contacts using search by zip code.
+Ascendix Search as a must-have real estate agent tool allows to automate your lead prospecting by applying radius search (find Contacts/Accounts within X miles from a specific property or location), conduct geo mapping search by drawing polygons/shapes on the map, find new Contacts using search by zip code.

 radius search for contact non-profits 2